Ice hotel: IGLOOTEL Lapland

 IGLOOTEL Lapland is located in Piteå, Sweden approx. 100 km south of the Arctic Circle.
-Every winter IGLOOTEL is being built and designed from scratch in cooperation with engineers and designers.
+Every winter IGLOOTEL is built and designed from scratch in cooperation with engineers and designers.
 IGLOOTEL consists of different IGLOOs, for example Sleeping-IGLOOs, Event-IGLOOs, an Ice-Bar and an Aurora Spa Area with a wood fired Outdoor Sauna and Hot Tubs.
 The IGLOOs are connected through hallways, which are also made of snow and ice.
 IGLOOTEL has an inner surface area of approx. 900 – 1.000 m2.

 Engravings in the snow and ice walls, illuminations and other art varies and creates a new, individual theme each year.
 Design students from an Art Academy develop the theme and create unique art work in each of the IGLOOs.
 Natural materials, for example local woods and reindeer skins are used to establish a comfortable atmosphere.
 The temperature inside IGLOOTEL is constantly between 0 °C (32 °F) and -4 °C (25 °F).
 The beds in IGLOOTEL Lapland are built on wooden platforms with mattresses and reindeer skins.
 Guests sleep in polar sleeping bags.